steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 # Setting up tinyauth with Github OAuth

 Tinyauth has builtin support for Github OAuth with just two environment variables.
-Most of the hard work happens on the Github side rather than tinyauth :).
+Most of the hard work happens on the Github side rather than tinyauth.

 ## Requirements